OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 - systemd: `/etc/inkplate/weather.env`,
   `/srv/inkplate/server/config/config.yaml`, and `/srv/inkplate/inkplate_venv`

+For Compose installs, `.env` remains owner-only (`0600`) because it contains secrets.
+The generated YAML contains environment placeholders rather than secret values and is written as `0644` so the non-root application user inside either Docker or Podman can read the bind-mounted file.

 Docker and Podman modes run as the current user.
 Docker expects `docker compose` and daemon access.
 Podman expects either `podman compose` or `podman-compose` and supports rootless operation.
-Podman automatically layers `docker-compose.podman.yml` over the main Compose file so containers use the Podman-supported `journald` log driver instead of Docker's `local` driver.
+Podman automatically layers `docker-compose.podman.yml` over the main Compose file so containers use the Podman-supported `journald` log driver instead of Docker's `local` driver and applies a private SELinux relabel (`:Z`) to the read-only config bind mount.
 For both runtimes, the installer writes `INKPLATE_SERVER_PORT` to `.env`, and Compose uses it for both the published host port and container target port.
 Before building, the installer checks that this host port is free unless this